Bomber Lure Company / Bomber Baits

-In the early 1940's, Ike Walker and C.S.
-"Turby" Turbeville fished their local Texas lakes and the deep brushy water of Lake Murray in Oklahoma.
+In the early 1940's, C.S.
+(Clarence) "Turby" Turbeville and Ike Walker fished their local Texas lakes and the deep brushy water of Lake Murray in Oklahoma.
 Their favorite lure was the Creek Chub Crawdad, however they thought the 25 year old lure could be improved upon.
 The Crawdad in their opinion had an erratic action and didn't dive deep enough for their local lakes.
 They also experimented with the line tie and lip shapes and realized they could improve upon the design.
 An idea was born and lifelong partnership was to be formed between these two men from Gainesville, Texas.

 By 1944 a small business was set up.
 Friends began requesting these baits, soon after so did local stores.
 Their first operation was set up on Main Street in Gainesville with the office at 212 E. California St, Gainesville, Texas They began to use a spray painter and experiment with scale patterns at this time.

 In Sept 24, 1945 they applied for a patent on their new lure.
 (See a copy of the Patent here.)